Person reviewing natural disaster emergency funding options and financial resources after a crisis

 SBA Disaster Loans

 SBA loans are often misunderstood as business-only tools.
-In reality, they are the primary federal loan mechanism for residential disaster recovery and can complement FEMA grants.
+They are the primary federal loan mechanism for residential disaster recovery and can complement FEMA grants.
+That said, they are still debt: survivors already carrying significant obligations should weigh carefully before adding a 30-year loan, even at a subsidized rate.

-Key Takeaway: FEMA grants up to $43,900 per household require no repayment, while SBA disaster loans extend up to $500,000 at rates as low as 2.688% — making federal programs the highest-value starting point for any disaster survivor.
+Start here: FEMA grants up to $43,900 per household require no repayment, while SBA disaster loans extend up to $500,000 at rates as low as 2.688%, making federal programs the highest-value starting point for any disaster survivor.

 What State and Local Resources Supplement Federal Aid?